jdhao/blog_source/nvim_file_backup.md

 + `backupcopy`
 + `backupext`

-How are these options related to each other?
+In this post, I will explain how these options are related to each other.

 <!--more-->

-The option `backup` controls whether to make a physical backup when writing a file.
+Option `backup` controls whether to make a physical backup when writing a file.

-The option `writebackup` makes sure that a file backup be made before overwriting a file.
+Option `writebackup` makes sure that a file backup be made before overwriting a file.
 The backup will be removed when the file is successfully written, unless `backup` option is also on.
 It reduces the risk that your file is destroyed if something goes wrong when you are writing the file to disk.
 For more info about using `backup` and `writebackup` together, see `:h backup-table`.

 The option `backext` controls the extension used for backup files. `backupext` will be appended to the backup file names (default is `~`).
 For example, if